-Gebele is the third individual at Denison to earn the Mike Gregory Award as the NCAC's Offensive Player of the Year following former Big Red student-athletes DuShawn Brown (2014) and Chris Spriggs (1985 & 1986).
+Minton is the second-consecutive and fourth overall individual at Denison to earn the Mike Gregory Award as the NCAC's Offensive Player of the Year following former Big Red student-athletes Canaan Gebele (2018), DuShawn Brown (2014) and Chris Spriggs (1985 & 1986).
 The award is presented in honor of Mike Gregory, a multi-sport standout at Denison in the 1920's.
-Seay is the third-consecutive Wittenberg Tiger that has claimed the Hank Critchfield Award as the league's Defensive Player of the Year after Dustin Holmes (2016) and Chandler Ferko (2017) collected the hardware.
+Keirn is the second Denison student-athlete that has earned the Hank Critchfield Award as the league's Defensive Player of the Year after Dan Holland collected the hardware in 1986.
 The award is presented in honor of Hank Critchfield, who was a 1927 graduate of The College of Wooster.
-Finally, Balla is the recipient of the NCAC's Special Teams Player of the Year award.
+Finally, Annee is the recipient of the NCAC's Special Teams Player of the Year award.

-Finally, Wabash head coach Don Morel, in his third season at the helm of the Little Giants, was named the NCAC Football Coach of the Year for the first time in his career after guiding his team to a near-perfect 9-1 record during the regular season.
-His squad earned a share of the NCAC title this season with an 8-1 mark in conference play.
-In his three seasons at Wabash, Morel owns an overall record of 25-5, which includes a 22-5 mark against NCAC opponents.
+Finally, Wabash head coach Don Morel, in his fourth season at the helm of the Little Giants, was named the NCAC Football Coach of the Year for the second time in his career after guiding his team to a 7-3 regular season record.
+His squad earned a share of the NCAC title for the second-consecutive season, and ninth title overall, after recording a 7-2 mark in conference play.
+In his four seasons at Wabash, Morel owns an overall record of 32-8, which includes a 29-7 mark against NCAC opponents.